-"Resting Mother and Child" by Henry Munyaradzi - Call for price
+"Resting Mother and Child" by Henry Munyaradzi - Please Call For Price

 BIOGRAPHY OF ARTIST:

 Henry Munyaradzi is known as a "Master Sculptor" of Africa and his native country, Zimbabwe,

 where he is considered the "Father of Shona Sculpture."
 His works are highly collectible and

 Known simply as "Henry," Henry Munyaradzi is the poet laureate of Zimbabwe Sculpture.
 He was

 born in Guruve, the North of Zimbabwe, in 1931 and began sculpting after meeting Tom Blomefield